Why was I not accepted into the program?

 To submit an appeal, complete the Program Admission/Petition Appeal Form (PDF, 791 KB).

 Requirements can change from term to term so be sure to review Admission Requirements under the Admission tab of your desired program web page.
-In the meantime, you may want to transfer your application to another program for which you already have met the requirements.
+Many programs also have open availability, so you may want to consider transferring your application to another program for which you already have met the requirements.
 Please note that transferring an application can only be done within the same term as the original application.

 The Program Admission/Petition Appeal Form is not to be used for residency-related requests.
 Review Residency Determination information to learn more.
 This appeal process applies only to program admission applications; it does not apply to the petition appeal process.